jepegit/cellpy/docs/contributing/developers_guide/dev_docs.md

 # Writing documentation

-All contributions on documenting `cellpy` is highly welcomed.
+All contributions to documenting `cellpy` is highly welcomed.

 ## Types of documentation